Burma 2021

 Advancing Justice for Victims of Mass Atrocities

-Public Summary: To strengthen the capacity of Rohingya civil society to raise awareness of human rights abuses and pursue justice.
-The activities will include the mentoring of a cohort of local documenters and the publication of an expansive human rights documentation report featuring victims’ testimonies.
-The organization is a membership network for victims of serious international crimes, including war crimes, crimes against humanity, and genocide.
+To strengthen the capacity of Rohingya civil society to raise awareness of human rights abuses and pursue justice.
+The activities will include the mentoring of a cohort of local documenters, the publication of an expansive human rights documentation report featuring victims’ testimonies, and ongoing protection efforts targeting the most vulnerable human rights leaders.

 Burma